 "Rural bias in African electoral systems: Legacies of unequal representation in African democracies," with Michael Wahman, Electoral Studies, December 2015, Vol.40, pp.335-346. (link) Although electoral malapportionment is a recurrent theme in monitoring reports on African elections, few researchers have tackled this issue.
 Here we theorize the meaning and broader implications of malapportionment in eight African countries with Single Member District (SMD) electoral systems.
 Using a new dataset on registered voters and constituency level election results, we study malapportionment's magnitude, persistence over time, and electoral consequences.
 The analysis reveals that patterns of apportionment institutionalized in the pre-1990 era established a long-lasting bias in favor of rural voters.
 This “rural bias” has been strikingly stable in the post-1990 era, even where the ancien regime has been voted out of power.
 These findings underscore the importance of the urban-rural distinction in explaining electoral outcomes in Africa.

-"Multiparty elections and land patronage: Zimbabwe and Côte d’Ivoire," Catherine Boone and Norma Kriger, Commonwealth & Comparative Politics, 01 April 2010, Vol.48(2), p.173-202 We aim at a general understanding of the phenomenon whereby politicians in African countries use land rights as a patronage resource in attempts to mobilise electoral support.
-Using Zimbabwe and Côte d’Ivoire as case studies, it argues that the increasing visibility of land as a patronage resource in African multiparty elections may be at least partly explained by the convergence of three specific constraints and incentives confronting politicians.
+"Multiparty elections and land patronage: Zimbabwe and Côte d’Ivoire," Catherine Boone and Norma Kriger, Commonwealth & Comparative Politics, 01 April 2010, Vol.48(2), p.173-202.
+We aim at a general understanding of the phenomenon whereby politicians in African countries use land rights as a patronage resource in attempts to mobilise electoral support.
+Using Zimbabwe and Côte d’Ivoire as case studies, we argue that the increasing visibility of land as a patronage resource in African multiparty elections may be at least partly explained by the convergence of three specific constraints and incentives confronting politicians.
 First, weak legal restraints on rulers’ ability to allocate land rights create opportunities for politicians to use land as a patronage resource.
 Second, competitive multiparty elections mean that politicians must work to mobilise constituency support in order to win.
 Third, the dwindling fiscal capacity of the state can heighten the attractiveness of land as a patronage resource.
 Land can be offered as a patronage resource even when state coffers run low.
 "Politics and AIDS in Africa: Research Agendas in Political Science and International Relations," Catherine Boone and Jake Batsell, Africa Today, 2001, Vol.48(2): 3-33.
-Political Science as an academic discipline has been slow to grapple with the enormous implications of the AIDS crisis for much of the developing world.
+Political Science has been slow to grapple with the enormous implications of the AIDS crisis for much of the developing world.
 This article argues that important research agendas link AIDS and politics, and that more work in these areas could contribute to the struggle to cope with the pandemic.
 Research could also yield theoretical advances in the field of political science.
 Five research agendas for Africa are: variations in state response to the pandemic; the relationship between governments and NGOs; the AIDS challenge to neoliberalism; AIDS and North-South tensions; and connections between AIDS and international security issues.
 "Electoral Populism Where Property Rights Are Weak: Land Politics in Contemporary Sub-Saharan Africa," Comparative Politics, 41 (2) 2009.